Hard Rock Bristol to break ground on permanent casino next week - NewsBreak

 VDOT sets public meeting for proposed US Route 23 improvement in Wise County

-BRISTOL — The Virginia Department of Transportation will hold a design public meeting on Dec.
+BRISTOL - The Virginia Department of Transportation will hold a design public meeting Dec.
 12 in Wise for proposed intersection and median crossover improvements on U.S. Route 23 in Wise County.
-The open house format public meeting will be from 4 to 6 p.m. at Central High School,...
+The open house format public meeting will be at Central High School, Monday, Dec.
+12, 4 – 6 p.m....

 Johnson City Press